The Russian Bear Dog goes by many names including Caucasian Shepherd dog, Russian Bear Hunting Dog, Kaukasische Schaferhund and more.

 If you’re interested in a large breed working dog, but want some other options to consider, check out the Tibetan Mastiff, Tornjak or the Anatolian Shepherd!
+You might prefer breeds like Mastiff mixes or the Kangal.
 Or if you think this breed will be too much, you can always consider smaller mixes like the King Shepherd!

 Russian Bear Dog Rescues

 Check out these shelters for Russian Bear dogs and please include others if you know of any, in the comments section below.